The more people are in a photo, the more complex the image. This means that a group photoshoot is a challenge, mainly if you photograph large groups.

 In group pictures, many guys tend to gravitate towards crossing their hands in the front.
 Instead, try for hands in the pockets, crossed in front or at their sides.

 There are two approaches to posing group pictures.
-You can pose everyone in the same position, or create different poses for each person in the group.
+You can pose all the people in the same position.
+Or create different poses for each person in the group.

 The former tends to be the fastest, most efficient way of photographing groups.
 The latter tends to be more visually interesting.